 So while White Castle doesn’t franchise, if you have a property that meets the burger joints criteria, they might be willing to do business with you.
 You can discover more about this criteria by visiting their website.

 Average Sales / Revenue Per Year

-White Castle does not share official data on their system-wide annual sales, or average annual sales per unit, but we learned from one Forbes article that White Castle netted an estimated $12 million from a revenue of $612 million in 2013.
-Sales volume has have flatlined over the 8 previous years of 2013, according to the article.
+White Castle does not share official data on their system-wide annual sales, or average annual sales per unit, but we learned from one Restaurant Business Online that White Castle’s revenue in 2023 reached $661 million from a revenue of $626 million in 2022.

 Not Sure What Franchise to Start?
 Take Our 7-Minute Franchise Business Quiz!

 The good thing is that White Castle is holding its own despite its modest size.
-The companies revenue increased by 1.6 percent in 2018.
-The majority of the company’s revenue growth comes from the products it sells in supermarkets where sales increased by 23% in 2019.
-You can find White Castle trademark sliders in the freezer isle of your supermarket.
+The company’s revenue increased by 5.5 percent in 2023.
+Aside from their restaurants, White Castle also sells their sliders in the frozen section of supermarkets.

 Yes, you heard it right.
 White Castle doesn’t only earn from their restaurant chains, but they also get earnings from selling frozen hamburgers and other packaged frozen goods.
 One of its subsidiaries, White Castle Distributing, Inc., supplies frozen White Castle hamburgers to supermarkets around the country.

 |White Castle System, Inc.

 |Fast Food Restaurant Chain